-As a Troop or Group: The team’s coach should complete and submit a Team Robotics Registration form by July 11, 2014.
+As a Troop or Group: The team’s coach should complete and submit a Robots and More!
+Team Registration form by June 27, 2016.
 Each team must include at least 3, but no more than 10, girls; we recommend a minimum of 6.

-As an Individual: The interested girl should complete and submit an Individual Robotics Registration form by July 11, 2014.
+As an Individual: The interested girl should complete and submit an Robots and More!
+Individual Registration form by June 6, 2016.
 Individual registrants will be assigned to a team based on availability of space.
 Submission of an individual application does not guarantee placement on a team.

 Please review the 2014 Robots and More!
 Info Sheet before submitting your registration form.
 Remember, space is limited and spots in the program will be filled on a first comem, first served basis.

 Not sure if Robotics is for you?

 Try your hand at robotics during Robots and More!
 Sampler Workshops held each spring.
 More information about specific workshop times and locations available on the GSGLA Program Calendar.